snhackspace/snhack.github.com/README.md

 	rake preview	# Watches, and mounts a webserver at http://localhost:4000

-Commit changes to your fork, and submit a pull request to this repo.
+Commit changes to your fork, then submit a pull request to this repo.

 Once your changes are accepted, an admin will need to preview them locally and run ``rake deploy`` before they become live.